Use this statutory declaration of name change if you are over 18 and wish to change your name.

 A statutory declaration of change of name is a document that can be used if you would like official organisations (eg your employer, bank or building society) to recognise your new name.
 It can be used to change any part of your name (eg first name, surname or middle names).
 It provides written evidence that you have decided to change your name and would like your records changed to reflect your new choice of name.

 Make sure you follow proper legal procedure when you want to officially change your given name, surname or both with this statutory declaration of name change.

 When should I use a statutory declaration of name change?

 Use this statutory declaration of name change:

-- when you want to officially change your Christian name, surname or both
+- when you want to officially change your name, surname or both

-- to provide evidence to the passport office, banks and other organisations that you have changed your name
+- to provide evidence to your employer, banks and other organisations that you have changed your name

 - if you are based in England, Wales or Scotland